tizianopiccardi/remotipy/README.md

 #### FAQ:
 1. **How can I handle a remote exception?**
     Remote exception are raised on the client side with type ```remotipy.rpc.RemoteException``` and you have access to the original message (```.message```) and the original class name (```.cls```)
+1. **I get ```MethodNotFound: <my_remote_method>```**.
+Why?
+    Check the interface on the client side and the implementation on the server side have the same methods signatures: steps 2/3.
+    (You could even copy same file on the client because the methods body is ignored)